AERSI

-AERSI goes beyond snapshot AQI to measure how intense, persistent, and volatile air pollution exposure really is — across 547 stations in India, updated every day.
+AERSI extends the snapshot AQI provides — measuring how intense, persistent, and volatile air pollution exposure really is across 530+ stations in India, updated every day.

 Stations Monitored